Carter Stanley tabbed as a Manning Award Star of the Week

 LAWRENCE, Kan.
-(KU Athletics)— Senior quarterback Carter Stanley was named one of eight Manning Award Stars of the Week, the AllState Sugar Bowl announced on Monday, after Stanley threw for 238 yards on 20-of-27 passing and three touchdowns, in Kansas’ dominating win over Boston College on Friday.
+(KSNW) – Senior quarterback Carter Stanley was named one of eight Manning Award Stars of the Week, the AllState Sugar Bowl announced on Monday, after Stanley threw for 238 yards on 20-of-27 passing and three touchdowns, in Kansas’ dominating win over Boston College on Friday.

 Stanley helped lead the Jayhawks to their first road win over a Power-5 opponent since 2018, recording a 89.8 quarterback rating in his third-career three touchdown performance.
 The honor marks the first time Stanley has been named as a Manning Award Star of the Week.